AlynxZhou/hikaru-coffee/docs/en/write.md

 	- [Command](command.md)
 	- [Deploy](deploy.md)

-Hikaru won't create pages and posts, however, they have a readable format and you can create them by yourself.
+Hikaru won't create pages and posts for you, however, they have a readable format and you can create them by yourself.

 # Example file